wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 ## [Command-Line Data Transfer Guide](#cli) { #cli }

 Common command-line utilities, such as scp and rsync, may also be used to transfer large amounts of data to DesignSafe.
 Command line tools require the shortest setup time (assuming you have a compatible terminal), however are generally found challenging for first-time users.
-Therefore, command line transfers are only recommended in specific circumstances where other tools (see <a href="../datatransfer">Data Transfer Guide</a>) have been tried and found to be insufficient.
+Therefore, command line transfers are only recommended in specific circumstances where other tools have been tried and found to be insufficient.

 ### [1.
 Submit a ticket to activate Corral access for your DesignSafe/TACC Account](#cli-step1) { #cli-step1 }

-If you have already requested access to Corral for using Globus or another data transfer method (refer to <a href="../datatransfer">Data Transfer Guide</a>), you may skip this step.
+If you have already requested access to Corral for using Globus or another data transfer method, you may skip this step.

 To request access, go to the DesignSafe website and submit a ticket to request Corral access (<a href="https://designsafe-ci.org/help">https://designsafe-ci.org/help</a>).
 In the body of the message say you wish to use a command-line based data transfer.
 Please list the Data Depot locations(s), such as My Data or a project in My Projects, where you intend to transfer files to/from.
 You will get a response via email when the access request is complete.

 ### [2.
 Set up MFA using the TACC Token App](#cli-step2) { #cli-step2 }

-Go to TACC user portal (<a href="https://portal.tacc.utexas.edu">https://portal.tacc.utexas.edu)</a> and log in with your DesignSafe/TACC credentials and pair a device with your account.
+Go to TACC user portal (<https://www.tacc.utexas.edu/portal/login>) and log in with your DesignSafe/TACC credentials and pair a device with your account.

-Full instructions are provided here: <a href="https://portal.tacc.utexas.edu/tutorials/multifactor-authentication">https://portal.tacc.utexas.edu/tutorials/multifactor-authentication</a>.
+Full instructions are provided here: <https://docs.tacc.utexas.edu/basics/mfa/>.

 Select the TACC Token App option.